How does Fluval FX6 work

 |

-How does Fluval FX6 Work
+How Does Fluval FX6 Work

 The FX6 canister filter is usually pretty expensive, ranging at a normal price of $400+ depending on where you buy it.
 If you are thinking about upgrading to a Fx6 then try to keep your eyes peeled for various sales that happen from time to time on Amazon and at some pet supply stores.

-An FX6 is much more suited for use with a heavily stocked medium sized tank of 75 or 100 gallons up to a moderately stocked 120 or 150 gallon aquarium.
+An FX6 is much more suited for use with a heavily stocked medium-sized tank of 75 or 100 gallons up to a moderately stocked 120 or 150-gallon aquarium.
 Utilizing such a powerful filter on a tank of this size will also grant the benefit of less frequent canister cleaning and crystal clear water provided enough mechanical and chemical filtration is used.

 After the water is pulled through the sponges it will begin to overflow into the central media trays and be pulled to the bottom of the filter where it will then be forced back into your tank.
-This direction of water flow is really important to consider since we will need to place all filter media in the correct order inside the canister for proper filtration.
+This direction of water flow is really important to consider since we will need to place all filter media inside the canister in the correct order for proper filtration.

 Media Placement In The FX6

-This is the most efficient way to filter water because the mechanical filtration will pick up any larger particles of debris and waste, then pass in to the biological media to break down ammonia and nitrite, and finally meet the chemical filtration to absorb any medications or excess toxins that may have built up in your tank.
+This is the most efficient way to filter water because the mechanical filtration will pick up any larger particles of debris and waste, then pass into the biological media to break down ammonia and nitrite, and finally meet the chemical filtration to absorb any medications or excess toxins that may have built up in your tank.

 Maintaining this order is essential to grow beneficial bacteria and the nitrogen cycle in your aquarium depends on it.